scottslowe/weblog/content/post/2017-11-08-how-tag-docker-images-git-commit-information.md

 I imagine there are probably better/more efficient ways of doing what I've done here; feel free to [hit me up on Twitter][link-3] to help me improve.
 Thanks for reading!

+**UPDATE:** Michael Gasch also pointed out that `git rev-parse HEAD` will return the full (long) commit hash from the last commit, so this is another way to get the information from Git.
+Given the nature of Git, no doubt there are countless more!

 [link-1]: http://container-solutions.com/tagging-docker-images-the-right-way/